damiafuentes/DJITelloPy/README.md

 ```

 ### More examples
-In the [examples](examples/) directory there are some code examples:
+In the [examples](examples/) directory there are some code examples.
+Comments in the examples are mostly in both english and chinese.

 - [taking a picture](examples/take-picture.py)
 - [recording a video](examples/record-video.py)